thinkloop/coding-challenge-video/README.md

 ### Sources of Improvement
-- **Data Validation**: The `startTime` and `endTime` for media fragments expect the format `hh:mm:ss`, but there is currently no validation or mask for the inputs that handle that data.
+- **Data Validation**: The `startTime` and `endTime` of a clip expect the format `hh:mm:ss`, but there is currently no validation or masks on the respective inputs.

-- **IE Edge Compatibility**: Media fragments are not fully supported in IE, so an improved solution would be to use JS to seek around the video.
+- **IE Edge Compatibility**: Media fragments are not fully supported in IE, an improved solution would be to use Javascript to navigate the video.

 ### Conclusion
 This was a fun and useful excercise, and I would be happy to give a guided tour of the code at any time.